PropertyGuru cuts 79 jobs, closes unprofitable units in strategic review

 PROPERTY portal PropertyGuru Group will lay off 79 employees, about 5 per cent of its workforce, as part of a strategic review that will also see it closing non-profitable units.

-In an open letter to employees on Tuesday (Feb 27), chief executive officer and managing director Hari Krishnan said: “This decision was made after careful and objective identification of the roles for PropertyGuru’s next phase of growth.”
+In an open letter to staff on Tuesday (Feb 27), chief executive officer and managing director Hari Krishnan said: “This decision was made after careful and objective identification of the roles for PropertyGuru’s next phase of growth.”

 He added: “Volatile market conditions and changing customer needs require us to adapt our strategy so that we can continue to grow sustainably.
 It’s essential that we periodically reassess our progress and take proactive steps to future-proof our business.”